 Sap beetles – such as the picnic beetle, dusky sap beetle and strawberry sap beetle – buzz around your yard from April to August and are most active in June and July.

 These beetles are attracted to the sap that seeps from wounds and holes in trees, like those from storm damage and pruning.
-They also love the sweet smell of oak wilt.

 You have to remove the infected tree and treat the other oak trees with a fungicide to protect them.
 And, your arborist may recommend a mechanical intervention since oak wilt most commonly spreads between root systems.